Villa S. Andrea is located in the heart of Tuscany , between the provinces of Florence and Siena.

 Today, the estate takes its name from the church dedicated to Saint Andrea, located in the Fabbrica village.

 The church's façade, dating from the end of the XVIII century, is crowned by a pediment with curves and two pyramid-shaped pinnacles.

-Next to the church is the oratory, probably built where the romanic church used to be, whose façade depicts the badge of the Buondelmonti family.
+Next to the church is the oratory, probably built where the romanic church used to be, whose façade depicts the crest of the Buondelmonti family.

 THE PLANTATION AND HOTEL

 Villa S. Andrea is now a winemaking and agricultural company and a hotel.